CHORUS-TRE/chorus-web-ui/docs/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The immediate priority is to diagnose and fix the failing tests in the existing test suite.
-The goal is to get the `pnpm test` command to pass successfully, ensuring the codebase is stable before proceeding with new feature development.
+The current priority is to build a comprehensive user and role management interface.
+This involves creating views at both the platform and workspace level to manage users, roles, and their associated permissions, based on the provided UI mockups and requirements.

 ## 2. Recent Changes